Charis privacy

 Google Contacts import (optional)

 If you use the Google import button, your browser fetches your contacts directly from Google into that same on-device database, using read-only permission.
 The contact list never passes through or rests on our servers.
 You can revoke Charis's access at any time at myaccount.google.com/permissions.
+Charis's use of information received from Google APIs adheres to the Google API Services User Data Policy, including the Limited Use requirements.

-Nudges (optional)
+Reminders (optional)

 Usage analytics

 We collect anonymous usage events (for example “a friend was added” or “a reminder was tapped”) through PostHog to understand what's working.
 These events never include your friends' names, cities, or handles.
+If you're in Europe, these events aren't linked across visits at all — each session starts anonymous from scratch.

 What we don't do